jasonjiajs/CircularInsightAI/README.md

 Step1: Data Split
-- Since we have 1300 rows of data, we randomly selected 100 rows as test/validation and the rest as training data
+- Since we have 1300 rows of data, we randomly selected 100 rows as test(50), validation(50) and the rest as training data.
+The files of original data, splitted data and code to split data can be find in /Data

 Step2: Came up with 4 metrics: relevance of the problem, clarity of the problem, suitability of the solution, clarity of the solution
 - Manually Label ~125 rows of Train Data and all Test Data